Beam-align: distributed user association for mmWave networks with multi-connectivity: Related work

 In this section, we describe related work on UA in a mmWave setting.
 We focus on four areas: SC user association, MC user association, beamforming and simple heuristics for UA.
 For a complete overview of 5G user association, we refer to \cite{liu2016user} and \cite{attiah2020survey}.

-\paragraph{SC user association} Optimal UA under SC for mmWave networks is widely studied in the literature~\cite{cacciapuoti2017mobility}.
-Existing studies design new algorithms for UA, for example by using a Markov decision process \cite{mezzavilla2016mdp} to minimize the number of handover decisions and to maximize the throughput.
-However, a key shortcoming of these works is that they do not take the directionality of the beams into account, while this could greatly influence the user association.
+\textit{SC user association:} Optimal UA under SC for mmWave networks is widely studied in the literature~\cite{cacciapuoti2017mobility}.
+Existing studies design new algorithms for UA, for example by using a Markov decision process \cite{mezzavilla2016mdp} to minimize the number of handover decisions and to maximize throughput.
+However, a key shortcoming of these works is that they neglect the directionality gain of beams, while this simplification might significantly influence the performance of a UA scheme.
 In \cite{kim2018millimeter}, users decide to connect to a BS based on the directional signals in an area with a high building density, as buildings can reflect signals in different directions.
-In this line of research, the optimization criterion is typically total network throughput.
-Other objectives that have been investigated are energy efficiency \cite{paul2020boost} or outage probability \cite{zhang2020optimal}.
-Another study that is worth mentioning is \cite{shokri2015user}, in which the authors formulate and solve an optimization problem based on maximizing throughput for different beamwidths.
-All UA schemes that are described above can be extended to a fixed MC UA scheme.
-However, extending them to dynamic MC scheme is not straightforward or might incur high complexity.
+In this line of research, the optimization criterion is typically the total network throughput.
+Other objectives that have been investigated are the energy efficiency~\cite{paul2020boost} or outage probability~\cite{zhang2020optimal}.
+Another study worth mentioning is \cite{shokri2015user}, in which the authors formulate and solve an optimization problem based on maximizing throughput for different beamwidths.
+All UA schemes that are described above can be extended to a fixed MC UA scheme, where all users connect to $k$ BSs.
+However, extending them to a dynamic MC scheme, which decides the optimal level of MC for each user, is not straightforward or might incur high complexity.